-For thirty years, NRF has surveyed retailers on loss prevention, organized retail crime, shoplifting, and other security risks annually to publish its National Retail Security Survey (NRSS).
+For 30 years, NRF has surveyed retailers on loss prevention, organized retail crime, shoplifting and other security risks annually to publish its National Retail Security Survey (NRSS).
 This survey of retail loss prevention and security executives about risks, threats and vulnerability aims to serve as a benchmark for the retail industry and to inform the public about the impact of ORC on the industry.
 In April 2023, NRF released a new report, developed in partnership with the company K2 Integrity, entitled "Organized Retail Crime: An Assessment of a Persistent and Growing Threat."
 The report provides a detailed assessment of U.S.-based ORC enterprises, their tactics and techniques for theft and resale together with linkages to other types of organized criminal activity.

 The NRSS and K2 Integrity reports found that ORC groups rely on advance planning to ensure the success of their theft operations.
 This includes studying store layouts, camera locations and exit locations.
 It includes knowing the specific store policies for stopping or interfering with suspected thieves.
-Ninety-seven percent of retailers reported being targeted by ORC.
 Specifically, the K2 Integrity report discovered and identified: